Sedgwick County Health Department opens COVID-19 testing to all county residents at no cost

 - Residential living facility staff

-You can find more information and schedule your COVID-19 testing with Segwick County Health Department by calling the United Way of the Plains at 2-1-1.
+You can find more information and schedule your COVID-19 testing with Sedgwick County Health Department by calling the United Way of the Plains at 2-1-1.

-- Sedgwick County Health Department opens COVID-19 testing to all county residents at no cost
+- JC Penney closing 154 stores nationwide; including Emporia, Salina, and Liberal stores